 The Company is within the permanent regime for taxation of securitisation companies, under which they are taxed by reference to their contractually retained profits (to the extent that they are realised).
-Taxable profits under the permanent regime will normally equal the contractual profit as defined by the original transaction documentation, being £1,200 for the year ended 31 December 2018 (2017: £1,200).
+Taxable profits under the permanent regime will normally equal the contractual profit as defined by the original transaction documentation, being £19,716 for the period ended 31 December 2018.
 Consequently, neither current tax nor deferred tax will be affected by any fair value gains or losses arising on derivatives and other financial instruments.

-Current tax is based on the taxable income for the year, using tax rates enacted or substantively enacted at the reporting date, and any adjustment to tax payable in respect of previous years.
+Current tax is based on the taxable income for the period, using tax rates enacted or substantively enacted at the reporting date.